Living in the “Big Easy” might be getting easier

 For the first time in 10 years, Richie Champagne has now been able to move into a home in the Lower Ninth Ward that he calls, “100% his own.”

-After numerous setbacks like rebuilding his credit and facing several job lay-offs, Champagne lived with his parents in Lake Charles, Louisiana, but still made the 45-minute commute to his day job in New Orleans.
+After numerous setbacks like rebuilding his credit and facing several job lay-offs, Champagne lived with his parents in St. Charles Parish, Louisiana, but still made the 45-minute commute to his day job in New Orleans.

 “I am thrilled to finally be here.
 People always asked if I ever thought I would live here [in New Orleans], and I told them probably not, but here I am,” said Champagne.